← Back to Docs

 Confirm Tracking (One-Time)

 There is no separate confirm-tracking endpoint.
-You verify your integration by firing a normal postback (same endpoint, same body, eventType: "PURCHASE") with the rgta_ref set to your campaign's testTrackingCode instead of a real affiliate's code.
-Regatta recognizes the test code, marks the campaign as tracking-confirmed, and returns a special test response — no lead is created and no affiliate is paid.
+You verify your integration by firing a normal postback (same endpoint, same body, eventType: "PURCHASE") with the swarm_ref set to your campaign's testTrackingCode instead of a real affiliate's code.
+AffiliateSwarm recognizes the test code, marks the campaign as tracking-confirmed, and returns a special test response — no lead is created and no affiliate is paid.

 The testTrackingCode is returned in the create-campaign response.
 If you don't have it handy, you can also find it on the campaign page in the dashboard.